dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 10-little-things.sh
 =====================

-This does some housekeeping and copies some little things into the /home folder for later backing up.
+This does some initial housekeeping and copies some little things into the ``/home`` folder for later backing up:

 .. code-block:: bash